regismeyssonnier/WebVideoAudioListing/README.md

 ## 2. How it works 👍

 Run the file **webv5.py** and the program creates a listing of your video and audio file.
-Then, the python program listen on the port with the **`ip http://127.0.0.1:80`**
+Then, by default the python program listen on the port with the **`ip http://127.0.0.1:80`**